 Rosslyn Chapel Revisited

 The Rosslyn Chapel, located a few miles south of Edinburgh, has been standing strong for centuries.
 Founded by Sir William St Clair, this historic construction took almost 40 years to complete.
-The building is made of a Gothic architecture and is covered in beautiful carvings.
-It is truly a marvelous sight to see, which is why it attracts travelers from all around the world who come to witness the beauty of the building and learn its history.
+The building is made of Gothic architecture and is covered in beautiful carvings.
+It is truly a marvellous sight to see, which is why it attracts travellers from all around the world who come to witness the beauty of the building and learn its history.

 Our Divisional Director (Depots), Gary Ewing, describes his great experience working with the Chapel:

 “Our first involvement with the Rosslyn Chapel was a couple of years ago when I first met up with Sheena Raeburn of Ian White’s Associates, who were looking for a gravel to match in with the Chapel and the surrounding area.
 An extensive restoration contract on the Rosslyn Chapel itself was near completion and the grounds of the Chapel were in need of some repair.
 We were specified to supply a 10mm Pink Granite Aggregate as a ground covering around the chapel.
 At the time, I had taken along a sample of ECCOgravel as I believed it would be an ideal situation for the product and the challenges the historical site provided.
 The budget, however, did not allow for its use and the project went ahead using a loose aggregate.